sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 -   $A(s)$ represents the set of actions available in state $s$.
 -   $Q(s, a)$ denotes the empirical average result of selecting action $a$ in state $s$.

-This equation implies that as more iterations are completed, the statistics for each action become more robust, increasing confidence that the suggested action \( a\* \) approaches the optimal solution.
+This equation implies that as more iterations are completed, the statistics for each action become more robust, increasing confidence that the suggested action $a^*$ approaches the optimal solution.

 ### The UCT Selection Policy